bekasa/astro/src/pages/blog/responsive-design.md

 ### History

 The identification of device aware styles dates back as early as 1998 with style sheet  recognition of "handheld" media in the HTML 4 specification <a href="http://www.w3.org/TR/1998/REC-html40-19980424/types.html#h-6.13" target="_blank">html4 spec</a>.
-This "handheld" initiative really died when browser implementations favored "screen" and left out "handheld" definition altogether.
+This "handheld" initiative really died when browser implementations favoured "screen" and left out "handheld" definition altogether.

 And so the confusion on how to best implement mobile browsing continued for nearly a decade.